For many foreigners, Singapore quickly becomes more than just a place to work — it can feel like home.

 - Does ICA require in-person interviews? – No, PR applications are fully online via the e-Service platform, except in rare clarification cases.

-What Are the Key Tips for a Successful Singapore PR Application?
+What Are the Key Tips to Strengthen Your PR Submission?

 1. Maintain a Clean Record